PoliNetworkOrg/Rankings/README.md

     pnpn dev
     ```

 ### Old

-- This is a rewrite of the repo [RankingsOld](https://github.com/PoliNetworkOrg/RankingsOld) using React.
+- This is a rewrite of the repo [RankingsOld](https://github.com/PoliNetworkOrg/RankingsOld) using React (ViteJS)
 - Old python script - https://github.com/PoliNetworkOrg/GraduatorieScript